 Oh yes.
 All my fears have been confirmed.
 When push comes to shove I am an appalling Mommy.
 I want to tell you that my weekend was abundant with joy and brocante-esque pleasures.
-But instead I have to tell that I dressed my son like a girl and dropped him flat on his chocolate covered face.
+But instead I have to tell you that I dressed my son like a girl and dropped him flat on his chocolate covered face.
 Oh yes.

 You see Finley and I took ourselves on a little shopping jaunt on Saturday.
-Perhaps it wasn’t a good idea: my pmt is reaching new highs of atrocities upon the innocent and quite frankly my little boy was getting on my nerves.
+Perhaps it wasn’t a good idea: my PMT is reaching new highs of atrocities upon the innocent and quite frankly my little boy was getting on my nerves.

 (No I can’t believe I just said that either, but suffice to say it’s true.)